Fernando Eros Caro: Suspected murders (Charlena Simon and Robin Snead)

 In the summer of 1980, a farm worker inspecting irrigation hoses in an orchard outside of Shafter found the bodies of two teenage girls.
-The younger one seemed to have bound by the hand and foot and then shot behind the ear, while the older girl, who had been shot in the thigh, was apparently raped and shot in the face.
+The younger one seemed to have been bound by the hand and foot and then shot behind the ear, while the older girl, who had been shot in the thigh, was apparently raped and then shot in the face.
 The bodies had yet to decompose, which suggested that they had been killed just recently and then dumped there by their assailant(s).
-Despite seemingly carrying items that would lead to a quick identification, this led to nowhere, and as there were no reports of missing people matching the descriptions, the two girls remained unidentified.
+Despite seemingly carrying items that would lead to a quick identification, this led nowhere, and as there were no reports of missing people matching the descriptions, the two girls remained unidentified.

 In the aftermath of the Hatcher-Booher murders, detectives focused heavily on Caro, who had used a gun whose caliber was the same as the murder weapon used in the double murders of the two Jane Does.
 Although he was not prosecuted for the crimes in the end, detectives in Bakersfield considered the case solved with Caro's arrest, and then continued to focus on identifying the victims instead.

 In February 1993, a detective re-examining the cold case managed to identify the two victims as 15-year-old Charlena Marie Simon and 16-year-old Robin Denise Snead.
-At the time of their disappearance sometime in March 1980, the two had run away from their parent's homes, and their parents had not reported them missing because they believed they had made a better life on their own.
+At the time of their disappearance sometime in March 1980, the two had run away from their parents' homes, and their parents had not reported them missing because they believed they had made a better life on their own.

 Trial and imprisonment

 As Caro faced a potential death sentence, his attorneys asked for a change of venue, citing the notoriety of the double murder and the extensive press coverage in the area, after which the venue was moved to San Jose.
-At a preliminary hearing, Donner and Lucchesi testified about their encounter with Caro, while deputies who arrested him recollected that he had acknowledged they were looking for him, due to which he had decided to shave his mustache and keep his truck parked in the garage.
+At a preliminary hearing, Donner and Lucchesi testified about their encounter with Caro, while deputies who arrested him recollected that he had acknowledged they were looking for him, causing him to decide to shave his mustache and keep his truck parked in the garage.
 At the latter stages of the trial, Superior Court Justice Robert Mardikian denied a motion by Caro's attorney to separate the murder charges from Kern County from his present ones, despite the prosecutors from Kern County saying that they would not charge the defendant if he was sentenced to death.
 In the end, Caro was found guilty of the murders and sentenced to death.

 Over the years, Caro and his lawyers filed multiple appeals in an attempt to have his sentence commuted, arguing that his childhood abuse and exposure to pesticides while working at FMC Corporation had led to mental abnormalities.
 His death sentence was eventually overturned in 2002 and a resentencing trial was ordered by the Circuit Court.
 One of his lawyers even appealed for a change of venue away from Fresno County, but this was denied.
 At the resentencing trial, Caro was resentenced to life imprisonment.